Is AI Taking Your Job? A 5-Step Income Protection Plan

 Here's what the data actually says:

 That's not zero displacement.
-That's active subtraction from the US job market.
+That's an accelerating, measurable subtraction from specific corners of the US job market.

-McKinsey: 57% of current work could theoretically be automated with existing technology.
-But actual implementation is 5–15% across industries because of legal, regulatory, and organizational friction.
+McKinsey: the McKinsey Global Institute estimates that current generative AI and other technologies could automate work activities that absorb 60–70% of employees' time today.
+But actual adoption runs years behind technical potential because of legal, regulatory, and organizational friction.
 The gap between "could" and "will" is measured in years, not months.
 That gap is closing.

 The real problem isn't net job loss long-term.
 The real problem is you can't wait for the long term when your mortgage is due next month.